-- ANC 16.
-Trail development in forested areas will be required to have a long-term development plan in order to decrease misplacement of trails or inadequate location that do not consider future conditions. - ANC 17.
-Conservation and cluster land division design shall be supported as options for proposed major land divisions to minimize the negative impacts to agriculture, active farms, natural resources, cultural resources, and rural character while accommodating residential development. - ANC 18.
-New development should be placed on the landscape in a fashion that minimizes potential negative impacts to Northwoods character as defined by locally significant landmarks, scenic views and vistas, rolling terrain, undeveloped lands, farmlands and woodlands, aesthetically pleasing landscapes and buildings, limited light pollution, and quiet enjoyment of these surroundings. - ANC 19.
-Adhere to WDNR Environmental Protection Air Pollution Control Rules (Wisconsin Administrative Code NR 400 through 499).
+- 31. Conservation and cluster land division design shall be supported as options for proposed major land divisions to minimize the negative impacts to agriculture, active farms, natural resources, cultural resources, and rural character while accommodating residential development. - 32.
+Substantial development proposals should provide the county with an analysis of the potential cultural resources impacts including, but not necessarily limited to, potential impacts to historic sites, archeological sites, and other cultural resources.
+The depth of analysis required by the county will be appropriate for the intensity of the proposed development. - 33.
+New development should be placed on the landscape in a fashion that minimizes potential negative impacts to Northwoods character as defined by locally significant landmarks, scenic views and vistas, rolling terrain, undeveloped lands, farmlands and woodlands, aesthetically pleasing landscapes and buildings, limited light pollution, and quiet enjoyment of these surroundings.